kamitor/K-Libary/VCH/VCH prompts.md

 ### Incremental Data Population for Supply Chain Network JSON

+**.
+   - `target`: The `id` of the destination node.
-**Objective**: Populate the existing JSON structure for the supply chain network of company X, with actionable data.
+   - `value`: A quantified measure of the transaction or interaction volume, derived from the data analyzed.Objective**: Populate the existing JSON structure for the supply chain network of company X, with actionable data.
 Each iteration will focus on a specific part of the supply chain as requested.

 We will start with []
 Raw Material Sourcing, Manufacturing, Distribution, Warehousing, Retail, Wholesale, Customer Service, Returns, Technology, Research and Development, Regulatory, Compliance.